Sets

 What are the types of sets?

-An infinite set has an infinite number of elements.
-For example, the set of positive integers is an infinite set.
+An infinite set contains an unlimited number of elements.
+For instance, the set of positive integers $ \mathbb{Z} $ is infinite.

 A Practical Example